semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 Click on the new pipeline and change its name to “Deploy to Kubernetes (DigitalOcean)”.

-Click on the first block, we’ll call it “Push to Registry”.
+Click on the first block, we’ll call it “Push”.
 The push block takes the docker image that we built earlier and uploads it to Docker Hub.
 The secrets and the login command will vary depending on the cloud of choice.
 For DigitalOcean, we’ll use Docker Hub as a repository:

 - Open the **Secrets** section and check the `dockerhub` secret.
 - Type the following commands in the job: